bldavies/bldavies.com/content/blog/motu-wp.md

 Productivity and Innovation | 23 | 18 | 0.18 | 18 | 4

 Environment and Resources boasts the largest number of authors as well as working papers.
 However, it has the least dense coauthorship network, containing only 8% of all possible edges.
-The Productivity and Innovation coauthorship network is the most dense, and all 18 of its authors are connected by a path of at most four coauthorships.
+The Productivity and Innovation coauthorship network is the most dense.
+All 18 of its contained authors are connected by a path of at most four coauthorships.
-The largest connected component of the Wellbeing and Macroeconomics coauthorship network is the smallest among the five fields; however, every pair of authors within the LCC either are coauthors or share a common coauthor.
+The largest connected component of the Wellbeing and Macroeconomics coauthorship network is the smallest among the five fields; however, every pair of authors within its LCC are coauthors or share a common coauthor.

 I also test each field's coauthorship network for small-worldness using the Humphries-Gurney procedure.
 The results are tabulated below.